Application Trends & Outcomes

 Now let’s put JHU acceptance rates into perspective.
 In any one application year, approximately 70% of applicants to medical school gain acceptance to one or more medical schools.
 It must be remembered, however, that some students chose to move forward despite not being in an optimal position, whether for personal or familial reasons.
 This brings down our annual acceptance rates.
 Remember, within five years of graduation, approximately 80% secure an acceptance to at least one medical school.

-Johns Hopkins applicants to medical and dental school come from an array of academic backgrounds including the natural sciences, engineering, the social sciences and humanities.
+Johns Hopkins applicants to medical and dental school come from an array of academic backgrounds including the natural sciences, engineering, the social sciences, and humanities.
 The majority of applicants, however, complete majors in the natural sciences and engineering.
 The most popular primary majors for premeds are Neuroscience, Biomedical Engineering, Molecular and Cellular Biology, and Public Health Studies.
-Together, these four majors accounts for 74% of Johns Hopkins applicants.
+Together, these four majors account for 74% of Johns Hopkins applicants.

 The nation’s medical school classes also continued to diversify in 2015, with increases in nearly every racial and ethnic category.
 The percentage of Hispanic or Latino applicants nationally was 9.2% and African-American 8.8%.
 Regarding matriculants, the number of Hispanic or Latino enrollees increased this past year by 6.4%; African-American enrollees rose 10.4%.